Promote, understand and preserve the Filipino heritage in Albany Western Australia

 Roles and Responsibilities

-- Promotes duties or activities Filipinos need to be part of here in Albany especially as volunteers
+Promotes duties or activities Filipinos need to be part of here in Albany especially as volunteers

-- Assists in organising events that promotes civic engagement activities such as Beach Clean Up day of Easter, 10 Cents Collection to promote recycling
+Assists in organising events that promotes civic engagement activities such as Beach Clean Up day of Easter, 10 Cents Collection to promote recycling

-- Be the representative of the association in Albany’s civic engagement activities with or if the Executive Committee is not available to attend the event.
+Be the representative of the association in Albany’s civic engagement activities with or if the Executive Committee is not available to attend the event.

-2024 - 2025 Events and Projects
+2025 - 2026 Events and Projects

-Oct 19 Induction of Officers and Fellowship with Bingo fundraiser
+July 19, 2025 Induction of Officers and Fellowship with Bingo fundraiser

 Oras: 3pm - 7pm

-Headed by: Richard Habal and Joseph Guevara
+Headed by: Richard Habal and Rose Ann Garcia

 Emcee: Hazel Galang